Declaratory Rescript of the Illyrian Nation: The Rescript

-The Rescript contained detailed regulations on the organization of the Metropolitanate of Karlovci, an autonomous ecclesiastical province of Eastern Orthodox Christians in the Habsburg monarchy, who were mainly Serbs and Romanians.
+The Rescript contained detailed regulations on the organization of the Metropolitanate of Karlovci, that was established in 1708, as an autonomous ecclesiastical province of Eastern Orthodox Christians in the Habsburg monarchy, who were mainly Serbs and Romanians.
 Since the end of the 17th century, the archaic term Illyrians was used by the state administration in a classicizing manner, at first as a designation for Serbs, and later for all Eastern Orthodox subjects, including Serbs, Romanians and some other minor groups.

-During the reign of Maria Theresa (1740-1780), several assemblies of Habsburg Serbs were held, with royal consent, sending their grievances and petitions to the Habsburg court.
+During the reign of Maria Theresa (1740-1780) and her predecessors, several assemblies of Habsburg Serbs were held, with royal consent, sending their grievances and petitions to the Habsburg court.
 In response to that, the Rescript of 1779 regulated, on some issues restrictively, many important questions, from the procedures regarding the elections of Eastern Orthodox bishops, to the management of dioceses, parishes and monasteries.
 With small changes, the Rescript was upheld in force until it was replaced by the "Royal Rescript" issued on 10 August 1868.